-j.
-Construction laborers, utility workers and the public may be exposed to elevated levels of thorium if the Site is excavated without proper radiation monitoring and management and disposal of radioactively contaminated materials.
+f.
+Subsurface thorium contamination has been identified at the Site.
+Construction laborers, utility workers and the public may be exposed to elevated levels of thorium if the site is excavated without proper radiation monitoring, management and disposal of radioactively contaminated materials.